Read in 4 minutes

 To install phpMyAdmin on your Ubuntu 18.04 server, follow these steps:

-The first step is to update the package index and upgrade the system packages to the latest versions:
+Update the package index and upgrade the system packages to the latest versions:

 sudo apt update && sudo apt upgrade

-Next, install the phpMyAdmin package from the default Ubuntu repositories with the following command:
+Install the phpMyAdmin package from the default Ubuntu repositories with the following command:

 sudo apt install phpmyadmin